-We’ve noticed that there’s one huge mistake many are making though, which reduces the effectiveness of their homepage, perhaps even their whole site.
+We’ve noticed that there’s one huge mistake many are making though, which reduces the effectiveness of their financial homepage, perhaps even their whole site.

 What is it?